Cairnarvon/uptime/doc/index.rst

       things out at runtime), this is implemented as a C extension (:mod:`uptime._posix`) :mod:`distutils` tries to compile when you install :mod:`uptime`.
-If you're sure your ``utmpx`` database has a ``BOOT_TIME`` entry (many don't) but you're still getting :const:`None` for an answer, it may be the case that the extension couldn't be compiled.
+If you're sure your ``utmpx`` database has a :c:data:`BOOT_TIME` entry (many don't) but you're still getting :const:`None` for an answer, it may be the case that the extension couldn't be compiled.

    .. versionadded:: 1.3

 .. function:: _uptime_riscos

    RISC OS-specific uptime.
-This uses :c:func:`_kernel_swi` to perform the software interrupt ``OS_ReadMonotonicTime``, which returns the uptime in centiseconds.
+This uses :c:func:`_kernel_swi` to perform the software interrupt :c:data:`OS_ReadMonotonicTime`, which returns the uptime in centiseconds.
 This will overflow after about eight months on 32-bit systems (2.9 billion years on 64-bit).
 If this can be detected, the function will return :const:`None` rather than rely on assumptions regarding signed overflow.

    .. versionadded:: 1.4